ricardobcl/Dotted-Version-Vectors/README.md

 ![Dotted Version Vector Set #4][DVVSet 2]

 * **Scenario 2**
-    1. client A writes and reads;
+    1. Client A writes, then reads;
-    2. client B writes and reads;
+    2. Next, client B writes, then reads;
-    3. repeat 1 and 2.
+    3. Repeat 1 and 2.

     Version Vector:
 ![VV with conflicts #5][VV 5]